groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.2.9.1 =
+* HOT FIX for WP mail bug when using GHSS.

 = 1.2.9 =
 * ADDED Submission handler function for form extensions.
 * ADDED Shoddy column support for email builder.